samratashok/nishang/README.md

 PS > Get-Information

-To get help about any script, use:
+To get help about any script or function, use:

 PS > Get-Help [scriptname] -full